 To make a 100 mile ride in 4 hours requires and average speed of 25/mph.
 That is the ultimate goal of many top cyclists, since it’s round numbers.
 But to be clear, this is a huge objective.

 A 5 hour ride is a huge target and a 6 hour ride is still an achievement.
 Even simply completing 100 is a goal of itself.
 Still, the longer you go the harder it’ll be to ensure nothing goes wrong, as 7 hours in the saddle can wreak havoc on your whole body.
+Before attempting to ride this long knowing your FTP and output potential is super helpful.

 I have found that at around 170-180 watts my speed is right at 20MPH.
 This is achievable with either high resistance/low cadence combinations like 60+ resistance and ~60-70 cadence; alternately a higher cadence of 85-90 with a 48-50 resistance works.
 Each feels a bit different and generally my plan is alternate a bit but to stay at my preferred natural cadence which is mid 80s.